 Why Internal Temperature Matters for Shrimp

 Now you must be wondering why exactly the internal temperature for shrimp matters.
-It is to achieve perfect texture every time.
-But, there’s more to the tale.
 Here’s why it is crucial.

 Food Safety

 First and foremost, you need to be careful with your health.
 Raw and uncooked shrimp can harbor harmful bacteria such as vibrio, causing foodborne diseases.
 We all want to stay away from that.
 Right?
-In that case, bring your shrimps to 145°F to ensure all the bacteria are destroyed.
+In that case, cook your shrimp to 145°F to ensure all the bacteria are destroyed.

 Read: Food Safety Temperature: Eat Safe and Avoid Food Danger Zone